nuvla/documentation/docs/nuvla/workflows/workflow-registration.md

 **3. Commissioning of the NuvlaBox**

 Once the NuvlaBox is in Activated state, Nuvla will automatically generate all the information necessary to enable transparent management of the NuvlaBox device from Nuvla.
 For each NuvlaBox and respective owner, a VPN client configuration is created (based on the NuvlaBox owner’s organisation), which is then used to establish a secure communication route between the NuvlaBox and its owner and users.
-In parallel, the NuvlaBox is also given a server-side chosen human-readable unique identifier

 Finally, resources are created to host the NuvlaBox status and telemetry, such that the NuvlaBox can report this information on a regular basis.

 At this stage, the NuvlaBox state is set to “commissioned”.
-This means the NuvlaBox is fully operational, and a telemetry is sent on a regular basis from the NuvlaBox to Nuvla.
+This means the NuvlaBox is fully operational, and telemetry is sent on a regular basis from the NuvlaBox to Nuvla.